semgrep/semgrep-docs/docs/semgrep-ci/manual-ci-setup.md

 # Running Semgrep in continuous integration (CI) without Semgrep App

 Run Semgrep in your Continuous Integration (CI) pipeline to scan your repository for code vulnerabilities and other issues.
-This guide explains how to set up Semgrep in your pipeline without the use of Semgrep App.
+This guide explains how to set up Semgrep in your pipeline without the use of Semgrep App, also known as a **stand-alone** setup.

-There are three general steps to setting up Semgrep in your CI pipeline manually:
+There are three general steps to setting up Semgrep in your CI pipeline:

 1. Set up the CI job or action to scan with Semgrep and receive an exit code.
-2. Test the CI job, which means you are able to view findings in the CI provider's log.
+2. Test that the Semgrep job is scanning your repository and that you are able to view scan results in your CI provider's log.
 3. Refine the CI job's parameters.
-It is easier to troubleshoot any parameters after testing that the job runs.
+It is easier to troubleshoot any parameters after testing that the job runs successfully.

 ![Steps to run Semgrep in CI without Semgrep App](/img/semgrep-ci-overview-noapp.png "Steps to integrate Semgrep in CI without Semgrep App")
 *Figure 1.
 Steps to run Semgrep in CI manually.*